A Randomized Block-Coordinate Primal-Dual Method for Large-scale Stochastic Saddle Point Problems: Abstract

-\ABSTRACT{ In this paper, we consider a large-scale convex-concave saddle point problem \sa{in finite-sum form} that arises in machine learning problems involving empirical risk minimization, e.g., robust classification, kernel matrix learning, etc. To contend with the challenges in computing full gradients, we employ a block-coordinate primal-dual scheme in which randomly selected primal and dual \sa{blocks} of variables \sa{are} updated at every iteration.
-When the number of component functions \sa{in the finite sum} is massive, we can derive further efficiency by utilizing an increasing batch-size of gradients, leading to progressive variance reduction.
-An ergodic convergence rate of \eyz{$\cO(\log(K)/K)$} is obtained using variance reduction which is the first \vvs{known} rate result \nsa{for a special purpose method to deal with {\it finite-sum}} non-bilinear saddle point \vvs{problems}, matching the best known rate \nsa{(up to a log factor) associated with {\it deterministic}} primal-dual schemes using full gradients.
-Using an acceleration \sa{for} the setting where a {\it single} component gradient is utilized, a non-asymptotic rate of $\eyz{\cO(\log(K)/\sqrt{K})}$ is obtained. \sa{Finally, for \rev{both} single and increasing sample size scenarios, almost sure convergence of the iterate sequence to a saddle point is shown.} }
+We consider (stochastic) convex-concave saddle point (SP) problems with high-dimensional decision variables, arising in various applications including machine learning problems.
+To contend with the challenges in computing full gradients, we employ a randomized block-coordinate primal-dual scheme in which randomly selected primal and dual blocks of variables are updated.
+We consider both deterministic and stochastic settings, where deterministic partial gradients and their randomly sampled estimates are used, respectively, at each iteration.
+We investigate the convergence of the proposed method under different blocking strategies and provide the corresponding complexity results.
+While the best-known \rev{computational complexity result for computing a saddle point with $\varepsilon$ primal-dual gap for deterministic primal-dual methods using full gradients is $\mathcal O(\max\{m,n\}^2/\varepsilon)$, where $m$ and $n$ denote the dimensions of primal and dual variables, respectively,} we show that our proposed randomized block-coordinate method achieves an improved complexity of {$\mathcal O(mn/\varepsilon)$ assuming a coordinate-friendly structure on the problem.} Moreover, for the stochastic setting where a mini-batch sample gradient is utilized, we show a \rev{computational complexity of {$\tilde{\mathcal{O}}(m^2n^2/\varepsilon^2)$}} through acceleration.
+Finally, almost sure convergence of the iterate sequence to a saddle point is established.